PhoenixTales/wiki.gothicarchive.org/items.md

 - in alpha builds technically separate from the `Drug` and `PSI potion` but mixed up with them in a mission
   - that mission is titled `The Holy Water` and described as `The player must obtain a vial of Holy Water and bring it`
   - NPC ordering it says `I urgently need a PSI vial` (German: `PSI-Phiole`)

+## Leather Armor
+- the only armor separate from body mesh entire game
+- only present in alpha 0.56

 ## Magic Ore Armor
 - `ore armor (...) belonged to the general who wielded URIZIEL in the battle against the Orcs.`